 - Teen Titans: In the Teen Titans Go! comic adaptation, the various vehicles used at different times by the cast can combine into a robot.
 We do not see this every day, and of course their cartoon and mainstream comic counterparts get along just fine without it.

-- The Legend Of Korra: there are Steampunk mecha owned by Hiroshi Sato, in a series about Elemental Powers.
+- There are Steampunk mecha owned by Hiroshi Sato, in a series about Elemental Powers.
 They even play a key role in attacks on Republic City.

 - In Bubble Guppies, a monster truck appears for one episode, Humunga Truck, and at the end it turns out to also be a Transforming Mecha.

-- There is real-size Gundam in Japan.
+- There is a real, life-size Gundam model in Japan.
 It was finished in July 2009 and pulled down in September.
 Then it was put up again in July 2010 but with a beam saber.
 Oh, and it also moves a little bit.
 Unfortunately, the 2011 earthquake collapsed it.
+Fortunately it was rebuilt in 2012, and was exhibited at Hong Kong in 2013.